EmmaKingDev/cv/index.md

 - Currently working as a DevOps Specialist at Accenture
 - Certified AWS Developer
-- Main focus on pipelines, IaC, SRE, Kubernetes, test automation
+- IaC for pipelines, lambdas, custom VPC's, Kubernetes
+- SRE duties, troubleshooting and maintanence, for pipelines and Kubernetes clusters
 - Versitile backgroung from edu. psychology & chemistry to computer science
-- University of Helsinki alumni

 ## Currently